tardate/LittleArduinoProjects/playground/LED7Segment/TM1638/README.md

 * when the second is pressed, byte1 = `0b01000000`
 * when both are pressed, byte1 = `0b01000100`

 ### Construction

-For the purposes of a simple demonstration, I'm using 2x 7-segment LED displays and 2x pushbuttons on a breadboard.
+For the purposes of a simple demonstration, I'm using 2x 7-segment LED displays and 2x push-buttons on a breadboard.

 Outgoing, the TM1638's DIO pin is an open drain and therefore requires a pull-up.